paidy/interview/forex-mtl/README.md

     The choice could be to let our downstream proxy user keep the token.
 And we receive it from the request and pass it to external service.
     Or I store it somewhere implicitly; for instance, if we deploy the proxy app with k8s, the token should be a k8s secret.

+---

+## Addition Update on 7th Jan.

+After received the feedback on 4th Jan, I found my original solution could not fulfill the requirement if the server gets arbitrary currency pair during the cache expiration period.
+Thus, I updated my solution as follows.
+* Make the One-Frame rates requests ask for all the combinations of supported currency and cache it.
+* One-Frame returns nothing if the currency combination is self-repeated; for instance, pair=USDUSD
+* Introduce the `enumeratum` library to the original Currency implementation for convenient Enum operation.
+* Add RatesHttpRoute test suite.
+* Improve the information when receiving an invalidated request.